Botifarra (card game): The play

+Each trick is won by the highest trump played or, if no trump is played, by the highest card played of the lead suit, or if a no-trump contract is played, by the highest card of the leading suit.
+The winner of each trick then leads to the next.

 Scoring points

-The points scored by each partnership are counted and the team who won the hand will then record the corresponding number of points.
-The player who dealt the cards and selected trumps in the previous hand will be responsible for shuffling the cards, the player to his left will cut the deck and the player to his right will deal the cards and select trumps.
+The points scored by each partnership are counted, and the team that won the hand will then record the corresponding number of points that go above 36 (half of the maximum score).
+These points will be multiplied by two, four, or eight if a Contro, Recontro, or Sant Vicenç was called.
+If no trump was selected (Botifarra), the awarded points are also doubled.
+The player who dealt the cards and selected trumps in the previous hand will be responsible for shuffling the cards, the player to his left will cut the deck, and the player to his right will deal the cards and select trumps.

 In some versions of the game, the cards are never shuffled at the start of each hand.
-The two piles of cards from the previous hand are simply placed on top of each other and the deck is cut by the next player in order of play.
+The two piles of cards from the previous hand are simply placed on top of each other, and the deck is cut by the next player in order of play.
 This means that the cards will be distributed in such a way that the probability of acquiring a singular hand will be high.

 Penalties

 A revoke is penalised by the loss of all the points won so far during the play.
 The opponents score 36 points in the case of a normal hand and 72 in a botifarra (NT) hand.

 A misdeal leads to the start of a new hand, but is not penalised with any points.
 The player to the right of the person who misdealt then deals and makes the trump choice, thus making the initial dealer lose out on the option of selecting trumps himself.